 Elise Christie was born in Livingston and moved to Nottingham when she was 15 in order to pursue her sporting dream.

-And she followed that in 2016 by setting a world record in the 500m, retaining her European overall title and taking 500m, 1,000m and 1,500m crowns.
+A year later, the Scot consolidated on those performances by setting a world record in the 500m, retaining her European overall title and taking 500m, 1,000m and 1,500m crowns.

 And she stormed into the record books in March 2017, winning the world titles at 1000m, 1500m and the overall gold, the first British and first European woman to do so.